spinler/phosphor-state-manager/redundant-bmc/README.md

 1. The sibling's 'sibling communication OK' property is true, meaning it is able to talk to the active BMC.
 1. The firmware versions are the same on the BMCs.

+## Scenarios

+### Passive BMC goes to the Quiesced state

+If redundancy was enabled, it would be disabled.
+It would take rebooting the passive BMC before redundancy could possibly be re-enabled.